Catalexis

 A catalectic line is a metrically incomplete line of verse, lacking a syllable at the end or ending with an incomplete foot.
 One form of catalexis is headlessness, where the unstressed syllable is dropped from the beginning of the line.

 A line missing two syllables is called brachycatalectic.
+A line with an additional syllable is called hypercatalectic.

 In English

-Poems can be written entirely in catalectic lines, or entirely in acatalectic (complete) lines, or a mixture, as the following carol, composed by Cecil Frances Alexander in 1848:
+Poems can be written entirely in catalectic lines, or entirely in acatalectic (complete) lines, or a mixture, as in the following carol, composed by Cecil Frances Alexander in 1848.
+The 7-syllable lines are catalectic: